 Researching biology and health science

-In this project module you will undertake individual investigations within a range of defined topics: stem cells, emerging infectious disease, the human senses and coevolution.
+In this project module you’ll undertake individual investigations within a range of topics in biology and health science, with an emphasis on data analysis and interpretation.
 You’ll need access to scientific literature, probably from electronic library sources.
 The study materials provide a guide to planning and conducting project work; help with searching and using the literature; and writing a report, but ultimately this is a chance for you to plan and execute a piece of work for yourself.
 You should study this project as the final module of your degree as you will need to apply knowledge and skills from your prior studies.

 What you will study